The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: INTRODUCTION

 \section{INTRODUCTION}

 Tool-wielding is an essential human skill.
 It expands our manipulation capability beyond the capability of the biological hand, and is a defining feature of many important jobs centered on physical interaction with the real world \cite{tool_use_survey}.
-In the face of population aging and labor shortage, tool-wielding robots have the potential for significant economic and societal impacts \cite{aging, labor_shortage}.

 Tool-wielding is also different from pick-and-place.
 Two examples are pens and scissors.
-When holding a pen to write and holding scissors to cut, our hand would reach very particular poses, which drastically differ from how we grasp these objects just to transport them.
-Compared with pick-and-place and in-hand re-orientation, tool-wielding with multi-finger hands remains relatively under-explored.
+When holding a pen to write and holding scissors to cut, our hand would reach very particular poses, which drastically differ from how we grasp the same objects to transport them.
+Compared with pick-and-place and in-hand re-orientation, tool-wielding with multi-finger robotic hands remains relatively under-explored.

 In this work, we investigate how to design multi-finger robotic hands that can wield tools.
-To tackle this question, we first observed how humans wield tools and developed an intuition: certain poses of the tool-hand system make tool-wielding behaviors easier to analyze.
+To tackle this problem, we observed how humans wield tools and developed an intuition: Certain poses of the tool-hand system make tool-wielding behaviors easier to analyze.
 We call these poses \emph{foundational poses (FPs)}.
 We interpret an FP as a snapshot that captures the working of a parallel mechanism made of the tool and the hand, and one hand can form multiple parallel mechanisms with the same tool.
 Then, we hypothesize that reaching an FP is a condition for testing if a hand can wield a tool in a specific manner.

-We tested our hypothesis in a hand design experiment, where we developed a sampling-based design optimization framework that uses FPs to computationally generate and evaluate many different hand designs.
-The results show that above $99\%$ of the $10,785$ generated designs successfully wielded tools.
-Furthermore, we built a hardware prototype based on the framework and had it perform tool-wielding tasks.
-Even with a simple control strategy and under unmodeled conditions, the prototype achieved the tasks.
+We tested our hypothesis in a hand design experiment, where we developed a sampling-based design optimization framework that uses three FPs to computationally generate and evaluate hand designs.
+We sampled $100,480$ hands. $10,785$ of them reached all three FPs; more than $99\%$ of the hands that reached all FPs successfully wielded tools, supporting our hypothesis.
+Furthermore, we built a hardware prototype based on one successful sample and had it perform tool-wielding tasks.
+Even with open-loop control and under unmodeled conditions, the prototype achieved the tasks.